bintzpress/docker-tools/README.md

 - Once you have setup your .env files you can click on the bottom left in VS Code and select "Reopen in container".
 This will open the stack in a devcontainer.
 For the wordpress stack you will be in the projects directory on the wordpress-developer container.

+## Credits

+I am using EditPath.exe from the [PathMgr](https://github.com/Bill-Stewart/PathMgr) project to add and remove the docker-tools to the system path on Windows.
+I've included it in the build\windows directory to make it easier to build windows installers.

 ## About Me

 My name is Brian Bintz.
 I am a freelance writer, developer, and trainer.
 Check out my profile on [GitHub](https://github.com/bintzpress) for more details on me.
 If you have any issues with this project please contact me at brian@bintzpress.com.